jpenca/spinal-docs/README.md

 ## Trig Properties
 These parameters are available for every sequencer trig.
 There is no limit to how many of these can be enabled in a pattern.
+(That is, any step can have any of these enabled.
+There are 64x12=768 maximum individual steps in a pattern.)

 | Arg Name            | Parameter                 | min         | max       | unit                                     |
 | ------------------- | ------------------------- | -----------:| ---------:| ---------------------------------------- |